Distracted Driving Kills More Americans Each Day

 Banning Phone Distractions Behind the Wheel: And What about Auto Infotainment Systems?

 Debates continue when it comes to the role cell phones play in driver distraction.
 Just about all states discourage the marriage of “Driving and Device-ing.”
-But they can’t agree on the degree on any bans of the practice.
+But they can’t agree on the degree of any bans on the practice.
 So there are several.

 21 states also prohibit school bus drivers from any cell phone use at all.